-INVENTIONS AND WORKS
+ARTICLE 18 INVENTIONS AND WORKS

-- 18.1 University Authority and Responsibilities.
-The University is authorized to establish regulations and procedures regarding patentspatents, copyrights, and trademarks consistent with federal and state law.
-Such regulations and procedures shall be consistent with the terms of this Article. - 18.2 Definitions.
-The following definitions shall apply in Article 18: - (a) A "Work" means, in accordance with Title 17 of the U.S. Code, any original work of authorship that is or may be subject to copyright.
-Work includes but is not limited to printed material (such as books, articles, memoranda, and texts), computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings, lectures, compositions (e.g., written, musical, dramatic), motion pictures, multimedia works, web pages, sound recordings, choreographic works, and pictorial or graphic illustrations or displays, and any creative expression of a Trademark used in connection with these items.
-Instructional Technology Material is included in this definition.
+18.1 University Authority and Responsibilities.
+The University is authorized to establish regulations and procedures regarding patents, copyrights, and trademarks consistent with federal and state law.
+Such regulations and procedures shall be consistent with the terms of this Article.

+18.2 Definitions.
+The following definitions shall apply in this Article:

+(a) A "Work" means, in accordance with Title 17 of the U.S. Code, any original work of authorship that is or may be subject to copyright.
+Work includes but is not limited to printed material (such as books, articles, memoranda, and texts), computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings, lectures, compositions (e.g., written, musical, and/or dramatic), motion pictures, multimedia works, web pages, sound recordings, choreographic works, and pictorial or graphic illustrations or displays, and any creative expression of a Trademark used in connection with these items.